WHAT IS VIRTUAL EDUCATION?

 What technical support is available?

 Virtual Education staff members provide technical support to virtual instructors, students and parents.
 At the beginning of each semester, staff members meet with each student for a mandatory orientation.
 During the orientation session, students receive access to course materials and information about course specific requirements.
 Each virtual course contains a Get Help section that includes handouts and tutorials covering the virtual course tools.
-Technical support is also available to students at

 How much time is required?